Cannes Video: Salma Hayek Talks Turning Philosophy Into Animation for 'The Prophet'

 The Hollywood Reporter caught up with the voice actor and producer to chat about the animated film, based on the 1923 best-selling book by Kahlil Gibran.

-Salma Hayek hit the Cannes Film Festival to present a work-in-progress screening of The Prophet, based on Khalil Gibran's philosophical novel.
+Salma Hayek hit the Cannes Film Festival to present a work-in-progress screening of The Prophet, based on Kahlil Gibran's philosophical novel.
 To share the story of the 1923 best-seller, director Roger Allers worked with Tomm Moore, Joan C. Gratz, Joann Sfar, Bill Plympton, Paul and Gaetan Brizzi, Michal Socha, Nina Paley and Mohammed Saeed Harib, as each helmed a different thematic section of the animated film.

 "We have nine directors that have worked on this project, really hard, and we have amazing voices in this too, amazing actors," she told The Hollywood Reporter at Restaurant Fouquet's Cannes of the voice cast, featuring Hayek with Liam Neeson, John Krasinski, Frank Langella, Alfred Molina and Quvenzhane Wallis.